timelystream/timelystream.com/docs/sql/introduction.md

 > By launching the database like this, an **in-memory database is launched**.
 That means that no data is persisted on disk.
 To persist data on disk you should also pass a database path to the shell.
 The database will then be stored at that path and can be reloaded from disk later.

 ## Concepts
-DuckDB is a relational database management system (RDBMS).
+Blazar is a relational database management system (RDBMS).
 That means it is a system for managing data stored in relations.
 A relation is essentially a mathematical term for a table.

 Each table is a named collection of rows.
 Each row of a given table has the same set of named columns, and each column is of a specific data type.
 Tables themselves are stored inside schemas, and a collection of schemas constitutes the entire database that you can access.